d11wtq/dm-sql-finders/README.md

   - `tbl.property_name`: represents the field name in the database mapping to `property_name` in your model.

-Writing the field/table names directly, while it will work, is not advised, since it will significantly hamper any future efforts to chain onto the query (and it reads just like SQL, right?).
+Writing the field/table names directly, while it will work, is not advised, since it will significantly hamper any future efforts to chain onto the query (and it reads just like SQL anyway, right?).

 ### Basic SELECT statements